-To establish stable implementation, the Agency's Board of Directors (Board) adopted policies and guidance in 2019 to affirm the purposes of the WRDMP and its associated integrated and adaptive approach, as well as the Agency's role and focus for its long-term implementation.
-For WRDMP24, the Board renewed the adoption of the following policies and guidance.
+To establish stable implementation, the Agency's Board of Directors (Board) adopted policies and guidance in 2019 to affirm the purposes and objectives of the WRDMP and its associated integrated and adaptive approach, as well as the Agency's role and focus for its long-term implementation.
+In conjunction with the WRDMP24, the Board renewed the adoption of the following policies and guidance.